pkg(K;V)

 Sample Usage

-, which itself contains three
+a value called package, which itself contains three

-key values: a
+key values: a, b, and

-, and three values corresponding to a key:
+c, and three values corresponding to a key:

-.
-The values on either side of the
+3. The values on either side of the

 semicolon are paired in order of their appearance.
 Values can